Cogosense/LicensedContractorDemo/README.md

 The actual number returned is a matter of preference, but it can be one of two things:

-1. THe total number of records in the data source source collection.
+1. The total number of records in the data source collection.
 2. The total number of records that would be returned taking into account the filtering parameter and ignoring the skip and limit parameters.